 Course topics and learning outcomes

 We use mostly the communicative language teaching method combined with other methods, e.g. the functional-notional approach.
 Beyond grammatical discourse elements in communication, we are probing the nature of social, cultural and pragmatic features of the language.
-We are exploring pedagogical means for 'real-life' communication in the classroom.
-We are trying to get our learners to develop not only linguistic accuracy but also fluency.
+We are exploring pedagogical means for 'real-life' communication in the classroom, trying to get our learners to develop not only linguistic accuracy but also fluency.
 We are equipping our students with tools for generating unrehearsed language performance 'out there' when they leave our classrooms.
-And our classroom practices seek to draw on whatever intrinsically sparks learners to reach their fullest potential.
+Our classroom practices seek to draw on whatever intrinsically sparks learners to reach their fullest potential.

 The three-week study period covers six units, taking the learner to the breakthrough level (A1):